Familymoon Trip to Maine, August 2009

 16) Regarding Fotografy, the Recovery of the Lost Familymoon Pictures, Researching half-forgotten locations & timelines, and dealing with changes in name & pronoun usage:

 Most of these fotos were shot by me with a Nikon D40 DSLR Camera.
 At the time, this entry-level DSLR was considered one of the best travel cameras per its relatively small size, low weight, and compact design.
 Nowadays such a camera is considered big and bulky by today’s design standards.
 Some of the pictures here were taken by other people with this same camera of mine with my permission.
 Usually these “other people” were my then-wife Kristina, our kids, especially Morgan, and on rare occasion, our friend Andrea.
+There’s a smudgey spot in the pictures from something inside the camera.
+Cleaning the lenses and mirrors didn’t remove it.

 The Nikon D40 these pictures were salvaged from.
 Found my camera digging thru the rubbish of the burned ruins.
 Cracked it open to retrieve the memory card.